linien-org/linien/README.rst

     git clone https://github.com/hermitdemschoenenleben/linien.git --recursive

 To simplify development of the server component, its source code is automatically uploaded to the RedPitaya.
 For that, edit the `VERSION` file and replace it's content with `dev`.
 Check that no server is running on the RedPitaya and start the client.
 Your development code should be uploaded to /linien and the linien server is started from that directory.

+Fake server for testing the GUI:

+..  code-block:: bash

+    python3 server/server.py --fake

+Run server locally and control:

+    python3 server/server.py --remote-rp=root:password@rp-f0xxxx.local

+For this, `acquisition_process.py` has to be started on the RedPitaya.

 In order to build the FPGA image, use `scripts/build_gateware.sh`.